“Confirm Purchase.” “Place Order.” “Buy Tickets.”

 Traditionally, travel guidebooks were hardcover or paperback books you packed and brought with you on your trip.
 You all know me: you know I love to travel light!
 How dare I recommend a heavy book to add to your already stuffed bag?!

 Guidebooks now come in other formats too.
 You can find smaller, shorter guidebooks that serve as compliments to their longer versions.
 One example is Lonely Planet’s Pocket Athens, which you can buy instead of their Greece guidebook if you’re only visiting Athens.

 You can also buy ebook versions of travel guidebooks — the lightest packing possible if you already travel with a Kindle/iPad anyway!
 Let’s be real: there is no need to pack the 992-page Lonely Planet’s The World guidebook.
 If you’re traveling all over the world, you won’t have space for that!
-Instead, you can buy the Kindle version on Amazon and have all that info at your fingertips via an iPad mini.
+Instead, you can buy the digital version and have all that info at your fingertips via an iPad mini.